jmay/rexis/README.md

 `DATABASE_URL`: location of database used by Sequel (has only been tested so far with PostgreSQL)

-`REGISTRY_DOMAIN`: Domain name used for all generated Rexis URLs
+`REXIS_DOMAIN`: Domain name used for all generated Rexis URLs

-`REGISTRY_KINDS`: One or more (comma-separated) labels for the objects to be shared

 ## Usage